lextm/blog/_posts/2013/2013-2-2-how-to-use-nuget-on-mono-part-iv.md

 ---
+description: This post described how we should patch NuGet so that it works better on Mono.
+excerpt_separator: <!--more-->
 layout: post
-title: "How to Use NuGet on Mono, Part IV"
-description: "This post described how we should patch NuGet so that it works better on Mono."
-tags: .NET Mono
 permalink: /how-to-use-nuget-on-mono-part-iv-65d6349aa5dc
-excerpt_separator: <!--more-->
+tags: .net mono linux
+title: How to Use NuGet on Mono, Part IV
 ---

-[Update: Microsoft starts to officially support Mono, so please simply use latest NuGet executable such as 3.5]
+> Update: Microsoft starts to officially support Mono, so please simply use latest NuGet executable such as 3.5.

 > In [part I]({% post_url 2013/2013-1-27-how-to-use-nuget-on-mono-part-i %}) and [part II]({% post_url 2013/2013-1-28-how-to-use-nuget-on-mono-part-ii %}) I have already mentioned the steps you need to follow.
 [Part III]({% post_url 2013/2013-1-31-how-to-use-nuget-on-mono-part-iii %}) is about Mono packaging.
 This post described how we should patch NuGet so that it works better on Mono.